My guess is that you know a bunch of people.

 Breaking out the broken drum to beat it (again): Relationships are built over time.
 Interacting and connecting over time, building trust as you go.

-No matter how you keep track of the people you know, scroll through and identify some people you haven’t had contact with awhile and get in touch and say hello and ask how they are.
+No matter how you keep track of the people you know, scroll through and identify some people you haven’t had contact with in a while and get in touch and say hello and ask how they are.

 Or take action using one of the ideas below to deepen and strengthen your relationships.